The aims of the Physical Education Curriculum at Whittle Academy are:

 In Nursery and Reception, children’s physical development is supported through sensory explorations and the development of strength and co-ordination.
 Planned opportunities for PE, both indoors and outdoors, develop children’s core strength, stability, balance, spatial awareness, co-ordination and agility.

-In Years 1-6, children will learn and develop a range movements and skills within timetabled discrete PE lessons.
+In Years 1-6, children will learn and develop a range of movements and skills within timetabled discrete PE lessons.
 Two sports / physical activities are taught each half term:

 Before leaving primary school, our goal is for children to ‘swim competently, confidently and proficiently over a distance of at least 25 metres’.

 We work closely with a range of different partners and agencies to give our children diverse opportunities to access competitive sports.
-Children will be encouraged to compete against themselves, as well as individuals and teams from other schools within and beyond the Inspire Trust.
+Children will be encouraged to compete against themselves, as well as individuals and teams from other schools within and beyond Inspire Education Trust.

 ‘After School’ PE Clubs at Whittle: